shirish-baral/sgpa-cgpa-calculator/README.md

 This is a simple **SGPA & CGPA Calculator** web app that allows students to calculate their SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average) based on their semester-wise grades.
 The calculator includes a user-friendly interface that allows the user to select subjects, input grades, and compute the SGPA and CGPA.

+If you wish to contribute to this project, feel free to refer to the [OpenSource Contribution Guide](opensource-guide.md) for details on how to get started, submit pull requests, and suggest new features.

 ## Live Demo

 You can access the live demo of the **SGPA & CGPA Calculator** at: